gkolevatov/kolev.algo/README.md

 # Kolevatov Algorithm Project

-This is just a simple project containing Kotlin realization of well-known algorithm.
+This is just a simple project containing Kotlin implementation of well-known algorithm.

 Nothing more